boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 ![Before](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/before.png)

-If we configure lower hierarchy data(Player Name) in hidden columns compared to column and Row filed data, the data configured in the widgets gets duplicate, This affects the chart visualization as we can see in the below image.
+If we hide lower hierarchy data (Player Name) in columns compared to the column and row field data, the data in the widgets may appear duplicated.
+This can affect the visualization of the chart, as shown in the image below.

 ![After](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/after.png)